HuskyHacks/PMAT-labs/labs/1-3.Challenge-SillyPutty/readme.md

 Hello Analyst,

-The help desk has received a few calls from different IT admins regarding the attached program.They say that they've been using this program with no problems until recently.
-Now, it's crashing randomly and popping up blue windows when its run.
+The help desk has received a few calls from different IT admins regarding the attached program.
+They say that they've been using this program with no problems until recently.
+Now, it's crashing randomly and popping up blue windows when it's run.
 I don't like the sound of that.
 Do your thing!

 IR Team

 ## Objective
 Perform basic static and basic dynamic analysis on this malware sample and extract facts about the malware's behavior.
-Answer the challenge quesitons below.
+Answer the challenge questions below.
 If you get stuck, the `answers/` directroy has the answers to the challenge.

 ## Tools
 Basic Static: